jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 an HTML file, run `M-x ham-mode`.

-## Editing Markdown Tables with OrgTbl Mode
+## Editing Markdown Tables with Org Table Mode

 Although there is no standard Markdown table syntax, several now widely accepted variations have emerged.
 Unfortunately, Markdown